 British Overseas Airways Corporation (BOAC) also obtained 22 CL-4 machines as the "C-4 Argonaut", being flown from 1949 to 1960, and four were obtained by Canadian Pacific Air Lines as "North Star C-4", again with a confusing series of subvariant designations.
 One last "CL-5", reverting to P&W R-2800 Twin Wasp engines, was built for the RCAF, ending Canadian production at 24 + 20 + 22 + 4 + 1 == 71 machines.

 * With plenty of ex-military C-54s on the market in the postwar period, it wasn't surprising that some of them were put to exotic uses.
-The most impressive were the "Carvair (Car Via Air)" conversions of 21 DC-4 / C-54 machines, performed by Aviation Traders of the UK, run by British airline entrepreneur Sir Freddy Laker.
+The most impressive were the "Carvair (Car Via Air)" conversions of 21 C-54s, performed by Aviation Traders of the UK, run by British airline entrepreneur Sir Freddy Laker.
 The idea was that they could haul both passengers and their cars.

 The Carvairs were fitted with a new forward fuselage, featuring the cockpit raised above the fuselage to accommodate a nose that hinged to one side to allow automobiles to be driven in.
 The Carvair was also fitted with a larger tailfin to deal with yaw instability caused by the raised forward fuselage, as well as stronger wheel brakes, with the nose wheel gear doors being bulged since the nose wheel didn't fit completely in like it did before the modification.
 The Carvair could handle five cars, with 22 passengers in the rear compartment; or three cars and 55 passengers; or 65 passengers.
 Initial flight of a Carvair was on 21 June 1961, with the last of the 21 turned out in 1968.
 The Carvair was a cute idea, but exactly how much commercial sense it made it unclear.
 They actually had a fairly active service career, though eight were lost in accidents.
-It is unclear if any are flying any longer, but some survive as static items.BACK_TO_TOP
+Some survive as static displays.BACK_TO_TOP

 * In 1944, the USAAF requested that Douglas come up with a pressurized, stretched derivative of the DC-4, with more powerful engines.
 The result, the "XC-112A", performed its first flight on 15 February 1946 -- but by that time World War II was over, with the US military shrinking rapidly and little money for new aircraft.
 Douglas, however, continued development on the aircraft as the "DC-6", with the first example performing its initial flight on 29 June 1946, with initial deliveries, to American and United Airlines, before the end of the year.
 The prototype was fitted up to production standard and sold.
 A series of inflight fires, including one that led to a fatal crash, led to the grounding of the DC-6 fleet in 1947, but they were back in the air in 1948.